Farm Animals

 Updated: January 26, 2026

-As of January 1, 2025, Montana had about 2.16 million cattle and calves in total, including roughly 1.25 million beef cows and 8,500 milk cows.
-Sheep and lamb inventory was about 185,000 head, keeping Montana among the top sheep?producing states in the country.
+As of January 1, 2025, Montana had about 2.16 million cattle and calves in total, including roughly 1.25 million beef cows and about 8,500 milk cows.
+Sheep and lamb inventory was about 185,000 head, keeping Montana among the top sheep‑producing states.
 Swine numbers are much smaller than cattle and sheep; Montana had about 240,000 hogs and pigs in late 2023.

-- USDA 2024 STATE AGRICULTURE OVERVIEW
+- USDA 2024 State Agriculture Overview

 - USDA Honey Production